Tableau Public Data Policy

 - Content that incites violence - Tableau may remove any content that incites violence.

+Content that otherwise violates the Acceptable Use and External-Facing Services Policy.
 We will follow closely our goal to support the freedom of speech within the bounds of the law.

 There is a formal process to take down content.